egasimus/generator-yo-django/README.md

 Project status
 ---

 This project is in a pre-alpha stage right now; that said, as long as you stick to the default options, you should end up with something working.
+That's not much, I know.
 However, I currently have little time to develop things beyond my own preferred setup.
 This is why I am hoping the brilliant Django community will pick this up and implement the various bits that differ from my own preference.
 Databases, services, cloud platforms, even other Python frameworks -- you name it.
 All tickets and pull requests welcome.

+See what the defaults are &mdash; and whether they're any good for you &mdash; as well as what's in store for the future at the [features page](https://github.com/egasimus/generator-yo-django/blob/master/docs/features.md).

 Current goals
 ---